Reports: Rodriguez and Allan transfers are almost done

 28 Posted 02/09/2020 at 08:27:51

-With a competitive mid field we should hope to nit the 60 points mark in the season ahead.
+With a competitive midfield we should hope to hit the 60-points mark in the season ahead.

 29 Posted 02/09/2020 at 08:37:20